carpentries-incubator/jekyll-pages-novice/_episodes/includes.md

 We're going to add a pre-made banner image to our repository, and it is good practice to store all image files in a common folder.
-1. click "Create new file" under the "Add file" dropdown on your repository homepage,
+1. Click "Create new file" under the "Add file" dropdown on your repository homepage,
-2. in the "Name your file..." box, type `images/`.
+2. In the "Name your file..." box, type `images/`.
    The folder name should be automatically inserted in the path displayed next to this box for naming the file.
 3. You can then leave the file blank and name it `.gitkeep`.